Man found dead in Death Valley National Park after abandoning ‘out of gas’ car: officials

 Visitors came across his body on Tuesday, about two and a half miles from his car and only about 30 feet from California Highway 190.
 Officials believe Kelleher was walking toward a nearby gas station.

-Now, park officials are encouraging visitors to wait with their broken-down vehicle rather than walking for help.
+Now, park officials are encouraging visitors to wait with their broken-down vehicles rather than walking for help.

 Kelleher’s death marks the park’s second death this month.
 Another California resident, 69-year-old John McCarry, was found dead in Panamint Valley on June 1.
 On May 23, the search began for Peter Harootunian, whose car was found abandoned in a campground.
 He has not yet been found, according to rangers.